HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 can be used.
 The `Any` type denotes a metadata can be used anywhere.
 Another example is `haxe.macro.Expr` restricts a metadata's usage to expressions.

-A full list of allowed return types can be found at "Allowed Return Types".
+A full list of allowed return types can be found at [Allowed Return Types](0000-typed-metadata.md#allowed-return-types).
 Any return type besides the ones listed there are not allowed and should result in an error.

 ```haxe